chefconf-crc/crc-training/slides.md

 ---

-Network Name:
-Access Code:

----

 # Why are we here?

 ---

 # Expectations

+* Code of Conduct
-* Safe space to share experiences, learn from each other
+* Safe space to share experiences, learn from each other.
-* [Code of Conduct]
-* Learn effective workflows for using and testing source control and configuration management
+* Learn effective patterns for developing reusable cookbooks.

 ---

+# Agenda

+---

 # Collaboration

-> Individuals working together with shared interactions and input building towards a common goal.
+> Individuals working together with shared interactions and input, building towards a common goal.

 ---